 Identification, management and control of operational risk are an integral part of managerial responsibility at all levels of SpareBank 1 SMN.
 Managers’ most important aids in this work are professional insight and leadership skills along with action plans, control routines and good follow-up systems.
 A systematic programme of risk assessments also contributes to increased knowledge and awareness of current needs for improvement in one’s own unit.
 Any weaknesses and improvements are reported to higher levels in the organisation.

 SpareBank 1 SMN attaches importance to authorisation structures, good descriptions of procedures and clear definition of responsibilities in supply contracts between the respective divisions as elements in a framework for handling operational risk.

 The Bank has put to use a registration and monitoring tool (Risk Information System) for better structure and follow up of risk, events and areas for improvement in the Group.

 Operational losses are reported to the Board of Directors.

-For further information see Risk and Capital Management and notes:
+For further information see Risk management and capital allocation and notes:

 Note 13: Maximum credit risk exposure, disregarding collateral